Zeroth Law of Thermodynamics

 When you have two glasses of water, you have another illustration of the zeroth law of thermodynamics.
 One glass will be filled with hot water, while the other will be filled with cold water.
 If we leave them on the table for a few hours, they will achieve thermal equilibrium with the room’s temperature.

-Problem 1: What is the Zeroth Law of thermodynamics?
+Question 1: Define Zeroth Law of Thermodynamics.

 According to the Zeroth Law of Thermodynamics, two systems that are in thermal equilibrium with a third system separately are also in thermal equilibrium with each other.